ocaml/v2.ocaml.org/site/learn/tutorials/labels.md

 ```
 It's hard to know exactly how useful this is in practice, since I've
 never had cause to write mutually recursive functions, nor have I been
 able to think of a non-trivial example.
-However it's there.
+However, it's there.
 You can also
 use similar syntax for writing mutually recursive class definitions and
 modules.